“Quality is never an accident; it is always the result of intelligent effort. And a trip to Prague.”

 Here at Global App Testing, we currently have a crowd of over 25,000 highly-skilled QA professionals, testing apps around the world.
 Each and every one of them on a mission to dig up gold-plated bugs and provide valuable insights for our customers.

-With the EuroSTAR Conference just around the corner, we asked our testers in Prague to send us some localization they would give to developers launching an app in Prague or the wider Czech Republic.
-The feedback was, as always, golden.
+With the EuroSTAR Conference just around the corner, we asked our testers in Prague to send us some localization tips they would give to developers launching an app in Prague or the wider Czech Republic.
+The feedback was indeed golden.
 These two are on us ;)

 Localisation Tester Tip #01